-"Well, I don't know what our deacons are thinking, but how can they not do something about Rick?
-He hasn't been to church in, what, two months?
-And when I passed him in the aisle at WalMart last week, I'm sure I smelled alcohol on his breath!
+"Why don't the deacons do something about Rick?
+When I passed him in the aisle at Walmart last week, I'm sure I smelled alcohol on his breath.
 That man is a terrible example for our kids."

 Listen again to Jesus.
 See to it that you do not look down on one of these little ones.
 What?
-Is Jesus saying we should ignore sin problems, like dressing immodestly, missing church, and getting drunk?
+Is Jesus saying we should ignore sin problems, like dressing immodestly, and getting drunk?
 Not at all.
 That kind of living isn't pleasing to Him, as His Word makes clear.
-But this text makes it clear that this doesn't please Him either, when one little one looks down on another little one who's gone astray in sin.
+But this text makes it clear that this doesn't please Him either, when one little one looks down on another little one who has gone astray in sin.